proofofexistence/docs/_coverpage.md

 # Proof of Existence

-> An online service to prove the existence of documents
+> A web application to prove the existence of documents using the blockchain

 [GitHub](https://github.com/proofofexistence/proofofexistence)